tkburis/neal/README.md

 ## Overview
 This is an interpreter for a custom programming language.

 All components are hand-written, including the lexer and the parser.
-It is roughly based on the interpreter presented in Nystrom's [Crafting Interpreters](https://craftinginterpreters.com/), but with additional support for
+It is roughly based on the tree-walk interpreter presented in Nystrom's [Crafting Interpreters](https://craftinginterpreters.com/), but with additional support for

 - arrays,
 - dictionaries,